Temple Mount: Judaism

 The Temple Mount is considered the holiest site in Judaism.
 According to Jewish tradition, both Temples stood at the Temple Mount.
 Jewish tradition further places the Temple Mount as the location for a number of important events which occurred in the Bible, including the Binding of Isaac, Jacob's dream, and the prayer of Isaac and Rebekah.
-According to the Talmud, the Foundation Stone is the spot from where the world was created and expanded into its current form.
+According to the Talmud, the Foundation Stone is the place from where the world was created and expanded into its current form.
 Orthodox Jewish tradition maintains it is here that the third and final Temple will be built when the Messiah comes.

 The Temple Mount is the place Jews turn towards during prayer.
 Jewish attitudes towards entering the site vary.
 Due to its extreme sanctity, many Jews will not walk on the Mount itself, to avoid unintentionally entering the area where the Holy of Holies stood, since, according to rabbinical law, there is still some aspect of the divine presence at the site.

 The Temple

 According to the Hebrew Bible, the Temple Mount was originally a threshing-floor owned by Araunah, a Jebusite.
 The Bible narrates how David united the twelve Israelite tribes, conquered Jerusalem and brought the Israelites' central artifact, the Ark of the Covenant, into the city.
 When a great plague struck Israel, a destroying angel appeared on Araunah's threshing floor.
 The prophet Gad then suggested the area to David as a fitting place for the erection of an altar to Yawheh.
 David bought the property from Araunah, for fifty pieces of silver, and erected the altar.
 God answered his prayers and stopped the plague.
-David subsequently the site for a future temple to replace the Tabernacle and house the Ark of the Covenant; God forbade him from building it, however, because he had "shed much blood".
+David subsequently chose the site for a future temple to replace the Tabernacle and house the Ark of the Covenant; God forbade him from building it, however, because he had "shed much blood".

 The First Temple was instead constructed under David's son Solomon, who became an ambitious builder of public works in ancient Israel:

 Solomon placed the Ark in the Holy of Holies – the windowless innermost sanctuary and most sacred area of the temple in which God's presence rested; entry into the Holy of Holies was heavily restricted, and only the High Priest of Israel entered the sanctuary once per year on Yom Kippur, carrying the blood of a sacrificial lamb and burning incense.
 According to the Bible, the site functioned as the center of all national life – a governmental, judicial and religious center.

-The Genesis Rabba, which was probably written between 300 and 500 CE, states that this site is one of three about which the nations of the world cannot taunt Israel and say "you have stolen them," since it was purchased "for its full price" by David.
+The Genesis Rabba, which was probably written between 300 and 500 CE, states that this site is one of three about which the nations of the world cannot taunt Israel and say, "you have stolen them," since it was purchased "for its full price" by David.